 The aim of the renewables demonstration strategy is to reduce the environmental uncertainty currently inherent in the licensing of renewables developments in Scottish waters.
 Information, beyond the monitoring which would be required of the developer as consent conditions, will be obtained and used to inform the licensing/consenting of future developments.

-Work is under way, in consultation with the marine offshore renewables industry and other stakeholders, to produce Scottish Government licensing policy guidance on the application of the 'Rochdale Envelope' approach.
+Work has begun, in consultation with the marine offshore renewables industry and other stakeholders, to produce Scottish Government licensing policy guidance on the application of the 'Rochdale Envelope' approach.

 The approach tries to address some of the issues associated with projects where there are uncertainties over the final details of a proposed development, while ensuring compliance with environmental legislation.
 These uncertainties could include scale, type of device, elements and dimensions of the device and/or other factors, if there remain limitations in the amount of detail that is available on the project at the time at which consent is being sought.